gx9702/UA-TypeRepository/Core/Part4/DataTypes/SessionAuthenticationToken/readme.md

 <!-- datatype -->
 ## SessionAuthenticationToken
+A unique identifier for a session used to authenticate requests.
 <!-- end of description -->
 The fields of the SessionAuthenticationToken DataType are defined in the following table: